The Best RV Mattresses and a Buying Guide

 InnerSpace RV Mattress

-Why do I need a special mattress for my RV?
+Why do I need a particular mattress for my RV?

-Most RV’s don’t accommodate full-length mattresses, because they’re short on space; others have pre-built bunks that will only fit shorter beds.
-Additionally, certain bunks or lofts have limited height, so some mattresses might be too thick to fit in these spots, while the thinnest options probably won’t be as comfortable.
-It’s a conundrum, to say the least!
+Most RV’s don’t accommodate full-length mattresses because they’re short on space; others have pre-built bunks that will only fit more temporary beds.
+Additionally, certain bunks or lofts have limited height, so some mattresses might be too thick to work in these spots, while the thinnest options probably won’t be as comfortable.
+It’s a conundrum!

 If you use your RV for short trips and vacations, you don’t have to be as finicky; a few nights on a less-than-ideal bed won’t affect most of us too much.
 But if you plan on doing a longer RV-cation—or if you’re looking to live in it full-time—you need to choose a mattress that suits your needs and space.

-Some larger RVs do have room for standard beds, so you might not need a special mattress, after all—in fact, you could move your current one in, if it will fit and is still in good shape.
+Some larger RVs do have room for standard beds, so you might not need a particular mattress; after all, you could move your current one in if it will fit and is still in good shape.
 However, most RVs have strange mattress length requirements, so measure your bunk/bed before you decide.

 For reference, RV-sized mattresses have the following dimensions:

 There are also short twins and fulls, usually seen in double bunks or kids’ areas.
-Three-quarter queens are 48” wide and 75” long.
-You’ll find many variations in width, length, and thickness in the RV world, because every vehicle is built differently—but, generally speaking, short queens are the standard for “master bedrooms,” and short or standard twins are the typical size for bunks.
+Three-quarter queens are 48 inches wide and 75 inches long.
+You’ll find the RV world; you’ll find many variations in width, length, and thickness because every vehicle is built differently.
+But, generally speaking, short queens are the standard for “master bedrooms,” and short or standard twins are the typical size for bunks.

 Besides length or thickness, are RV mattresses that different from normal ones?

 In terms of basic construction, no: manufacturers use the same materials and processes as their standard mattresses.
-However, you might notice fewer features (cooling gels, intricate ticking, etc.) on some companies’ RV models, since that’s not going to be one of its broadest sellers.
+However, you might notice fewer features (cooling gels, intricate ticking, etc.) on some companies’ RV models since that will not be one of its broadest sellers.

-Latex is another option, although it is heavier—but the one-time struggle of getting it inside might be worth it.
-Latex retains less heat than memory foam, and provides a firmer support than memory foam overall.
+Although it is heavier, latex is another option—the past struggle of getting it inside might be worth it.
+Latex retains less heat than memory foam and provides firmer support than memory foam overall.